 Poor cashflow management is the primary reason for a vast proportion of business failures.
 Many profitable companies find that they are, for all practical purposes, insolvent – simply because of uneven cashflow.
-Your year-end profit and loss sheets are virtually irrelevant here; the key is to have enough cash coming in to meet your necessary expenditure on a month-by-month basis.
+The key is to have enough cash coming in to meet your necessary expenditure on a month-by-month basis.

 You may also wish to investigate invoice finance products.
 These facilities mean that you can borrow up to 90 per cent of the face value of your invoices within as little as 24 hours.
 This type of lending is also valuable because your invoice finance lender can take on the task of chasing payment for you.
 This can all be done entirely transparently, meaning that your clients need never know you have made use of such a facility.